 Legal Advice to the Panel

-Where the information before the panel may result in a decision to apply for an order on welfare grounds, a representative from the County Secretary's Division of Corporate Resources Department will attend to advise the panel.
+Where the information before the panel may result in a decision to apply for an order on welfare grounds, a representative from the Legal Services, Commissioning, Communities and Policy Department will attend to advise the panel.

 Other persons to be included in the Secure Panel discussion:

 - The views of parents and carers should be sought and every effort made for them to attend in person;